Ingvar runestones: U 439

 This runestone in runestone style Fp and is one of the Serkland runestones.
 It was located at Steninge Palace, but it is now lost.
 Johan Bureus, one of the first prominent Swedish runologists, visited Steninge on May 8, 1595, and made a drawing of the runestone which stood by the jetty.
 Only 50 years later it had disappeared and in a letter written in 1645 it was explained that the stone had been used in the construction of a new stone jetty.

 The inscription contained an Old Norse poem.
 Of the names in the text, Sæbiorn means "sea bear," Hærlæif means "warrior love relic" or "beloved warrior," and Þorgærðr is the name of a goddess, Þorgerðr, which combines the god name Thor and gerðr, the latter word meaning "fenced in."
+(Cf. also the name of the Giantess Gerðr.)
 Ingvar, the leader of the expedition, has a name meaning "the god Ing's warrior."
 This runestone is attributed to the runemaster Äskil.